Bioconductor/EuroBioc2018/README.md

 ---
-title: 'European Bioconductor Developer Meeting 2018'
+title: 'European Bioconductor Meeting 2018'
 output:
   html_document:
    toc: true
    toc_float: true
 ---

-## European Bioconductor Developer Meeting 2018

-The 2018 edition of the **European Bioconductor Developer Meeting** will be hosted at the Technical University of Munich, Germany, on December 2018.
+The 2018 edition of the **European Bioconductor Meeting** will be hosted at the Technical University of Munich, Germany, on December 2018.

 - Where: [TUM-IAS Building](https://www.ias.tum.de/index.php?id=32), Lichtenbergstrasse 2a, Garching